Table of Contents

-The functions of Interstitial fluid are as follows:
+The functions of interstitial fluid are as follows:

 - It is used to transport nutrients to the cells.

-Composition of the lymph
+Composition of Lymph

 - Water – 94%